 To give credit where credit is due, the inspiration for this pan of Minion candy-cookie awesome-ness was Picky Palate’s Skillet-Baked Candy-Bar, Stuffed, Double Cookie.

-And here’s a little fun-fact: The birthday boy’s name is Will, and for years, when he was young, we all called him “Willy Wonka”.
+FUN FACT: The birthday boy’s name is Will, and for years, when he was young, we all called him “Willy Wonka”.
 How fitting that his birthday dessert this year is this wonderful, candy-filled creation that would make Roald Dahl’s Willy Wonka proud.

 Ok.
 Let’s get baking!

-Cover the bottom of your spring-form pan, and press them together.
 Make sure the best printed side of the cookie is facing DOWN because that’s what you’ll see when you take them out of the pan.

 She cut up a combination of Mars Bars, Snickers, Peanut Butter Cups, Kit Kat and Twix, and scattered them over the cookie base.